Longwood Institute

 - Features

-- Tennis court, Sporting oval, Playground
+- Tennis court, Dogs off leash, Sporting oval, Playground

 Scott Creek Oval is a small community oval managed by the Scott Creek Progress Association.
 The site includes the oval, shelter, clubroom shed, old tennis court and a quaint playground.